Back to Blog

 • Your investigation backlog is >20% overdue

-• Your team is spending >40% of their time on deviations (leaving no capacity for process improvement or risk prevention)
+• Your team spends >40% of their time on deviations

 • You have repeat deviations in the same process area within 12 months

-• You have an upcoming FDA inspection and investigation quality is a concern
+• An FDA inspection is approaching and investigation quality is a concern

 • You've received FDA observations related to investigation quality in the past 24 months